howsoai/platform-installation-examples/vault-certmanager/README.md

 cat vault-init.json
 ```

 It should look something like this.
-Later commands will use [jq](https://stedolan.github.io/jq/) to grab the unseal keys and root token.
+Later commands will use [jq](https://stedolan.github.io/jq/) to grab the unseal keys and root token from this file.
 ```json
 {
   "unseal_keys_b64": [